JimHokanson/turtle_json/README.md

 * Parser won't catch edge errors in JSON files (leading 0s in numbers, characters - like newline - that aren't escaped in strings, etc.).
 In general these shouldn't impact most users but this parser should not be used to validate if the file is valid JSON.
 * No support for integers (in particular 64 bit integers).
 Everything gets returned as a double.
 * The information returned during error parsing could be improved to provide more context in the file.
+* Support for Apple silicon (M1/M2) macs should be OK although may be slightly slower (still fast) and is less stringent with error checking.

 TODO: Provide a link to the standard JSON tests and show which ones pass and which ones don't (like I would say that '03' is ok for 3 whereas technically the leading 0 is invalid)